cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/README.md

 ### Pubchem candidates

-Using the button `Pubchem candidates` you are able to list all the possible molecular formula that yields to the desired monoisotopic mass with the defined precision.
+Using the `Pubchem candidates` button you can list all possible molecular formulas that yield the desired monoisotopic mass with the defined precision.
 The right column will redirect you to the corresponding PubChem web page.

 ![pubchem_list](images/pubchem_list.png)

-Couple of points to note:
+A few points to note:

 - PubChem does not provide the isotope information in the molecular formula
 - PubChem does not provide the different parts of the molecule in the molecular formula